yegor256/blog/_drafts/_log.md

 Am I saying obvious things here?
-If so, why do we [still have]({% pst 2014/may/2014-05-23-avoid-java-static-logger %}) static loggers everythere in Java, Ruby, PHP, C#, etc?
+If so, why do we [still have]({% pst 2014/may/2014-05-23-avoid-java-static-logger %}) static loggers everywhere in Java, Ruby, PHP, C#, etc?
 Anyway, I recommend you use an injectable logging dependency instead.

 And yeah, by the say, I'm sure you noticed the change in the name.
 It's not